-SANTA ANA, Calif.
-(KNX) — A 17-year-old pilot from Belgium is halfway to achieving his goal of becoming one of the first minors to fly around the world on his own after landing in Santa Ana on Monday.
+A teenage pilot from Belgium is more than halfway to achieving his goal of becoming one of the first minors to fly around the world on his own, according to CBS Los Angeles.

-Mack Rutherford had stopped at the John Wayne Airport before heading to Mexico and told the news station that he started his solo journey around the world from Bulgaria in March when he was only 16.
+The 17-year-old had stopped at the John Wayne Airport in Santa Ana before heading to Mexico, and told the news station that he started his solo journey around the world from Bulgaria back in March when he was only 16.

-Rutherford comes from a family of aviators and got his pilot license at 15 years old.
+Rutherford comes from a family of aviators and got his pilot's license at 15.

 Last week he landed in Unalaska, Alaska, and told KUCB that his older sister is his inspiration for flying around the world after she completed her own around-the-world flight at just 19 years old earlier this year.